Center for Photography at Woodstock: Photography Quarterly

 Photography Quarterly, created in 1979 by the original founders, began as a black and white brochure, aimed to spread ideas and awareness about fine art photography beyond Woodstock.
 The publication evolved into a full color, 60-page spread magazine featuring exhibitions, curatorial essays, and artist portfolios.
 PQ was last published in 2009.

-Photographers’ Fellowship fund
+Photographers' Fellowship fund

 Program history

 The Fellowship fund began in 1980 and has given over $77,000 to 87 regional artists.
 When the fund began it was initially awarded to two artists who received $1,000 each.
-Now the fund is awarded to one artist a year who receives $2,500.
+It evolved into a single award to one artist a year, who receives $2,500.
 The awarded fellow is required to donate a work to CPW's Permanent Print Collection.
+The Fellowship fund is no longer active.